applied-theorist/blog/content/en/2019-07-08-blog-setup.md

 ## Why blog?

 I started to blog mainly inspired by other awesome bloggers, such as [Yihui](https://yihui.name/) and Terry Tao.
-Thanks to modern tools like Hugo, GitHub and Netlify, it is a breeze to make a static website to host articles.
+Thanks to tools like Hugo, GitHub and Netlify, it is a breeze to make a static website to host articles.
 To write is to think.
 To think is to sharpen my old ideas, and generate new ideas during that process.
 I hope this website can force me to write and, more importantly, *think* more.